 Anchor Text Over Optimisation

 Anchor texts are words that are contained in any given hyperlink.
-SEOs will often include their target or partial keywords in the anchor text when trying to optimise and rank for a chosen keyword.
+SEOs often include their target or partial keywords in the anchor text when trying to optimise and rank for a chosen keyword.

 To over-optimise anchor text essentially means that the target keyword is included excessively in the overall amount of backlinks the page receives.
 Google views over optimised anchor texts as a form of manipulation and is considered unnatural.